Certificate of Sponsorship (COS)

 Licence Downgrading

-• Reduction from A-rating to B-rating
+• From A-rating to B-rating

 • Increased monitoring and reporting requirements